 We issued a warrant to Millennium Partners L.P. on August 3, 2000, which may entitle them to receive additional shares of common stock on eight dates beginning six months from that date and every three months thereafter.
 On August 30, 2000 we issued a second warrant to Millennium which may entitle them to receive additional shares of common stock on eight dates beginning six months from August 30, 2000 and every three months thereafter.
 On November 1, 2000, we agreed with Millennium to cancel the adjustable warrant issued on August 30, 2000 and to decrease the number of shares for which the adjustable warrant issued on August 3, 2000 may be exercisable.
 The number of additional shares Millennium will be entitled to receive on each date will be based on the number of shares of common stock Millennium continues to hold on each date and the market price of our common stock over a period prior to each date.
 We will have the right, under certain circumstances, to limit the number of additional shares by purchasing part of the entitlement from Millennium.
 The remaining warrant is exercisable, in whole or in part, at any time on or prior to 30 days after the last date which may entitle Millennium to receive additional shares.
 This warrant is subject to adjustment for subdivisions, combinations, stock dividends, reorganizations and various other issuances of common stock.
-On January 27, 2001, Millennium's August 3, 2000 adjustable warrant became exercisable for

-463,369 shares of our common stock, and Millennium purchased all of those shares for \$4,634 on March 30, 2001.
+On January 27, 2001, Millennium's August 3, 2000 adjustable warrant became exercisable for 463,369 shares of our common stock, and Millennium purchased all of those shares for \$4,634 on March 30, 2001.
 On April 27, 2001, the adjustable warrant became exercisable for an additional 622,469 shares of our common stock, and the warrant has not been exercised with respect to those shares.
-On June 21, 2001, Millennium received an additional adjustable warrant similar to the adjustable warrant issued to Millennium on August 3, 2000.
-It is not currently exercisable for shares of our common stock but may be adjusted in the future to permit purchases of our common stock at \$0.01 per share.

 Millennium also received a warrant on August 3, 2000 to purchase up to 101,587 shares of common stock at \$4.725 per share, which is callable by us at \$7.875 per underlying share.
 On August 30, 2000 we issued an additional warrant to purchase up to 19,900 shares of common stock at \$6.03 per share which is callable by us at \$10.05 per underlying share.
-On June 21, 2001, Millennium received an additional warrant to purchase 50,352 shares of our common stock at a price per share of \$4.7664.
-This warrant is callable by us at any time at \$7.944 per underlying share.
+Millennium has an option to purchase up to \$2 million of our common stock on or prior to August 3, 2001.
+If it exercises all or part of this option, it will receive an additional callable warrant.
 Each callable warrant is exercisable, in whole or in part, at any time on or after the issuance date and on or prior to the fifth year anniversary of the issuance date.
 The exercise price and number of shares are subject to adjustment for subdivisions, combinations, stock dividends, reorganizations and various other issuances.